bhupeshydv/RNAsequencing/README.md

 ## Workflow Overview

 ### 1. Data Collection
+- Dataset obtained from NCBI SRA for practice purposes.
 - RNA-seq FASTQ files were downloaded from the SRA database.
 - Example dataset:
   - SRR1552445